brodo/OIL/README.md

 Overview
 ========

-*O*bjective C Dependency *I*njection *L*ibrary (OIL) is a tiny (>200 loc) dependency injection library for Objective C consisting only of one class.
-It supports both setter and initializer injection, singletons and protocol binding.
+Objective C Dependency Injection Library (OIL) is a tiny (>200 loc) dependency injection library for Objective C consisting only of one class.
+It supports both setter and initializer injection, singletons and protocol bindings.
 All Configuration is done in the source code itself, so there is no need for config files.

 Setting Up OIL